 In such situations, your best bet would be to turn off the gas supply to the boiler and call a Gas Safe Register engineer immediately.

-You might need a new boiler replacement if the engineer considered your current boiler to be “immediately dangerous.”
+You might need a gas boiler replacement in the UK if the engineer considered your current boiler to be “immediately dangerous.”
 Find the latest new boiler costs on our site by getting quote now with Boiler Central.

 Boiler Explosion Explained